-One might thus inadvertently conclude that the contributions of d and h are very large in decompositions (I) and (II).
-However, for decomposition (I), the contribution of d exceeds the residual term from excluding d by a factor of 1.66, whereas for decomposition (II), the contribution of h is about the same as the residual term from excluding h.
-Compared to these residual terms, the contribution of the socioeconomic variable in decomposition (I) may be real and large, but not as large as 66.08%, whereas the contribution of the health variable in decomposition (II) may not be real.
+One might thus inadvertently conclude that the contributions of d and b are very large in decompositions (I) and (II).
+However, for decomposition (I), the contribution of d exceeds the residual term from the same decomposition when d is excluded by a factor of 1.66, whereas for decomposition (II), the contribution of b is about the same as the residual term from the same decomposition (I) may be real and large, but not as large as 66.08 per cent, whereas the contribution of the health variable in decomposition (II) may not be real.
 Also, similar to the regression results, when d is included in decomposition (I), the contributions of most other variables are smaller in absolute magnitude than when d is excluded.
-In contrast, when h is included in decomposition (II), the contributions of the other variables seem largely unaffected.
+In contrast, when b is included in decomposition (II), the contributions of the other variables seem largely unaffected.